• BG3 Shadowheart Build Guide

 • Daylight – Enchant an item to shine like the sun or summon a sphere of sunlight that dispels all darkness around it.

-• Fireball – Shoot a bright flame from your fingers that explodes upon contact, torching everything in the vicinity for 8d6 Fire damage.
+• Fireball – Shoot a bright flame from your fingers that explodes upon contact, torching everything in the vicinity for 8d6 Fire Damage.
 On a successful save, targets still take half damage.

 Fireball is another strong spell that has very high damage potential.
 It’s an AOE that can roll for up to 48 damage, and deals a minimum of 8 damage.
 If you have clear line of sight to a cluster of enemies then this is really good option.
 Daylight is useful in the early parts of Act II (no spoilers here, though).